CubePilot/cubepilot-docs/herelink/configure-mavlinkbuttons.md

 ## Hardware Wheel

-The hardware wheel is permanently mapped to SBUS channel 5.
-It can also be configured in Solex TX to Servo output channels 1-16 on the Cube Autopilot, you also have the ability to switch the servo output via a button in Solex TX.
+The hardware wheel is mapped to SBUS channel 5 by default but can also be configured in Solex TX to Servo output channels 1-16 on the Cube Autopilot, you also have the ability to switch the servo output via a button in Solex TX.

 ### **To Configure Wheel in Solex TX**